-The most common nutritional deficiency in the world is an iron deficiency; however, this condition often goes untreated because the symptoms are not fully understood.
+The most common nutritional deficiency in the world is an iron deficiency, but this condition often goes untreated because the symptoms are not fully understood.
 Although some people are at a higher risk of developing an iron deficiency than others, everyone’s body needs iron to produce hemoglobin, an important protein that enables red blood cells to distribute oxygen throughout the body.

 2. Shortness of Breath